-3. Will my claims be timely if I file a lawsuit now?
+Will my claims be timely if I file my motion now?

 The statute of limitation tells you the amount of time you have to file a particular claim.
 Once that time limit has passed-even if it is just one day past the deadline-it is too late to file that claim.
-If you file a Section 2254 petition after the statute of limitation deadline, the Court may dismiss your case immediately.
+If you file a Section 2255 motion after the statute of limitation deadline, the Court may dismiss your case.

-Section 2254 habeas corpus petitions are subject to a one-year statute of limitation.
-That means prisoners have one year to file a petition for habeas corpus relief, and this year runs from the latest of four circumstances:
+Section 2255 motions are subject to a one-year statute of limitation.
+That means prisoners have one year to file a Section 2255 motion, and this year runs from the latest of four circumstances:

-(1) the date on which the judgment became final by the conclusion of direct review or the expiration of the time for seeking such review;

-- (2) the date on which the impediment to filing an application created by State action in violation of the Constitution or the laws of the United States is removed, or if the applicant was prevented from filing by such Action; - (3) the date on which the constitutional right asserted was initially recognized by the Supreme Court, if the right has been newly recognized by the Supreme Court and made retroactively applicable to cases on collateral review; or - (4) the date on which the factual predicate of the claim or claims presented could have been discovered through the exercise of due diligence.
-See 28 U.S.C. § 2244(d)(1).
+- (1) the date on which the judgment of conviction became final; - (2) the date on which the impediment to making a motion created by governmental action in violation of the Constitution or laws of the United States is removed, if the movant was prevented from making a motion by such governmental action; - (3) the date on which the right asserted was initially recognized by the Supreme Court and made retroactively applicable on collateral review; or - (4) the date on which the facts supporting the claim or claims presented could have been discovered through the exercise of due diligence.
+See 28 U.S.C. § 2255(f).